Effect of Random Learning Rate: Theoretical Analysis of SGD Dynamics in Non-Convex Optimization via Stationary Distribution: Conclusion

 \section{Conclusion}

 We developed a new variant of SGD, Poisson SGD, whose search direction degenerates and derived its stationary distribution by incorporating a modification on the learning rate.
 The parameters trained by Poisson SGD are close enough to the global minima to take advantage of convergence to the stationary distribution.
 The generalization error is also evaluated.
-We believe that our work leads to the analysis of the actual SGD dynamics, not variants of it in the future.
+Our study suggests that even local search methods such as SGD may be able to achieve global convergence by adding certain randomness.
+Since our work largely depends on the modification of the learning rate, eliminating this dependence is an interesting open question.
+Hence, the dynamics of constant learning rate SGD should be clarified as a future direction.